mattbeckley/PDALIntro/IntrotoPDAL_Part4.md

 Exception: Error!
 Dimensions of file FoxIsland_DTM.tif (187, 196) are different from other files (188, 197).
 Cannot proceed
 ```

+- With gdal_calc, datasets are assigned a letter, and then the letters are used as variable names within the **--calc** option to run a numpy calculation

-- It appears the sizes of the two datasets are different:
+- The first attempt at creating a CHM failed because it appears the sizes of the two datasets are different:

 ```
 >> gdalinfo ./data/FoxIsland_DSM.tif|grep -i Size